 Postdoctoral/Advanced Graduate Ambassadorship

-Each graduate ambassador will receive a \$500 award to build a support structure for undergraduate math majors at her university.
-Graduate Ambassadors can apply for additional funds from a \$3,000 pool to organize outreach activities in their local communities.
+Each graduate ambassador will receive a 500 US Dollars award to build a support structure for undergraduate math majors at their university.
+Graduate Ambassadors can apply for additional funds from a 3,000 US Dollars pool to organize outreach activities in their local communities.

 Eligibility & Requirements

-WAM Ambassador selection criteria include previous participation in the Women and Mathematics summer program, mathematical expertise, and enthusiasm.
-Each lead conference organizer and graduate ambassador should have a faculty sponsor (male or female) at their home institution.
-WAM Ambassadors must also fulfill these requirements:
+W+AM Ambassador selection criteria include previous participation in the Women+ and Mathematics summer program, mathematical expertise, and enthusiasm.
+Each lead conference organizer and graduate ambassador should have a faculty sponsor at their home institution.
+W+AM Ambassadors must also fulfill these requirements:

 - Submit a summary report within 30 days of the completion of the proposed activity.

-- Participate in the WAM annual meeting the following May to share best practices and new outreach ideas, and to help train new WAM Ambassadors. *
+- Participation (may be virtual) in the W+AM annual meeting the following May to present/share best practices and new outreach ideas, and to help train new W+AM Ambassadors.

 How to Apply

-To apply for a 2021 WAM Ambassadorship, please submit the following information in a pdf file to firstname.lastname@example.org by July 31, 2020:
+To apply for a 2025 W+AM Ambassadorship, please submit the following information in a pdf file to firstname.lastname@example.org by July 31, 2024:

 - A current CV of the lead applicant (and co-organizers if applicable);

-- A detailed plan of the proposed activity, including dates and time frame;
+- A detailed plan of the proposed activity (in-person or hybrid and must be completed 30 days prior to the May program), including dates and time frame;

 - A detailed budget of the proposed activity;

-- A reference letter from a faculty member at the lead applicant’s home institution and his/her consent to be an advisor of the proposed activity;
+- A reference letter from a faculty member at the lead applicant’s home institution and their consent to be an advisor of the proposed activity;

 - Written consent from the home institution to accept conference or activity grants from IAS and to administer reimbursement of conference or activity expenses from the grant;